My research

 Short bio

-I am a postdoctoral researcher at the Université de Genève, in the Research group on Statistics of Prof. Sebastian Engelke.
-I previously completed my Ph.D. at the LPSM laboratory in Sorbonne Université in May 2022 under the supervision of Prof. Philippe Naveau and Prof. Olivier Wintenberger.
+I’m a lecturer in statistics at MIA Paris-Saclay, AgroParisTech.
+Previously, I was a postdoctoral researcher at the Université de Genève working with Prof. Sebastian Engelke.
+I completed my Ph.D. at the LPSM laboratory in Sorbonne Université under the supervision of Prof. Philippe Naveau and Prof. Olivier Wintenberger.

 Ph.D.
 Thesis